 Behavioral Patterns

-Inconsistent behaviours, such as trading during non-liquid market hours to exploit liquidity shortages, consistently disregarding risk management principles, or making emotional decisions.
+Inconsistent behaviors, such as trading during non-liquid market hours to exploit liquidity shortages, consistently disregarding risk management principles, or making emotional decisions

 Reverse Trading

-Traders suspected of engaging in such behaviours may be subjected to various restrictions including but not limited to reducing leverage, limiting the number of trades per day, lot size limit per day, lower daily/max loss limiting the risk per trade, imposing a maximum 1% risk limit rule or even being banned from the firm.
-Our goal as an Evaluation firm is to assist you becoming a better trader and risk manager, while also benefiting from the trading flow you provide.
+Our goal as an evaluation firm is to assist you in becoming a better trader and risk manager, while also benefiting from the trading flow you provide.
 This evaluation aims to gather the best trading data possible, enabling us to monetize our data more efficiently, enhancing our stability, and strengthening the industry as a whole.